Island Hopping the Andaman Sea – Koh Lipe – Koh Bulon Leh – Koh Libong – Koh Jum

 Quiet relaxation, bicycling around the island and a nice stay at Koh Jum hostel

 The beaches of Koh Jum were nearly empty and also the streets crossing the island.
 One day I rented a bicycle and explored the island this way and also went to the local village close to the pier just to soak up the vibes: quietness and relaxation.
 And that’s actually what I have been doing on Koh Jum during all the 4 days I have spent there: quiet relaxation.
 Biking around, going to the beach, doing some writing and enjoying the lovely dinners.
-My stay in the Koh Jum Hostel was also very pleasant, with a good price-quality rate and being super clean.
+My stay in the Koh Jum Hostel (I earn a small commission on your purchase through this link to Booking, also if you use this link to book with Agoda) was also very pleasant, with a good price-quality rate and being super clean.

 From Koh Jum Island back to Nai Yang Beach on Phuket

 Then the time had arrived for me to go back to Phuket.
 At this time I already decided that I wanted to extend my visa again so I need to plan in another, this time more prepared, visit to the emigration office in Phuket.
 Also, my dive gear was still with Manfred in Nai Yang Beach and he also had moved his dive shop to another location.
 So time to visit the place where it all started and I´m still so grateful that Manfred suggested to me to come and dive with him.

 So happy & grateful to live my dream again here in Thailand